jeff4/bionotes.github.io/_other/foundations.md

 ## 0. Introduction
 * What is digital marketing
+	* "When we talk about digital marketing, we're essentially talking about promoting your business online using a multitude of channels.
+And these channels are how you make your buyer aware of what you're selling.
+Common digital channels might include your website, search engines, social media, online video, and paid ads.
+	* "Your customer will intersect many digital channels in their day-to-day.
+And marketing is about showing up where they're at with the right message at just the right time.
+Now, if you're like me, when I was just starting out in marketing, you'd be asking yourself, 'Okay, but what do I say?
+Where do I say it?
+How do I know who I'm talking to and what will make them pick my brand?'
+	* "And, and, I know,  and this brings me to a key point.
+I want you to internalize that marketing is rarely successful on the first try.
+One of the greatest joys I get out of marketing is experimenting, trying new things.
+And evolving your marketing strategies is really key to coming out ahead.
+	* "Now, marketing is just as much a science as it is an art.
+And the digital aspect of marketing lets us get really scientific.
+We spend a lot of time experimenting, forming a hypothesis, testing it, and then using the data we collect to adjust course. **Failure is just part of the journey.**
+	* "Data and near instant access to it makes digital marketing incredibly powerful.
+Just about every action you take on the web is tracked.
+Collect enough data points and you can build really powerful predictions about people's behavior, their interests, what they're searching for and why.
+	* "Marketing, in its simplest form, is just persuading someone to take action.
+The more data we have and the better we leverage it, well, the more successful that persuasion will be.

 ## 1. The Digital Marketing Framework
 * The Building Blocks of Digital Marketing